French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Ideal for Families and Explorers

 While the old town’s narrow, winding streets can be a bit of a workout, especially with a stroller, there are ways around it.
 We found that sticking to the main paths and the waterfront made it pretty manageable.
 The real joy is in getting a little lost.
 Every corner turned reveals something new – a hidden courtyard, a tiny shop, or just a particularly pretty view.
 It’s a place that rewards slow exploration.
-I also made sure to visit the Chapelle Saint-Pierre, which Cocteau decorated.
-It’s small, but the art inside is really something else, and it’s a nice, cool escape from the heat.
+I also made sure to swing by the Chapelle Saint-Pierre,which Cocteau decorated.
+It’s kind of small but, the art in there is really something else and honestly a very pleasant little escape from the heat.

 Navigating Steep, Cobbled Streets

 Okay, let’s talk about those streets.
 They are steep and cobbled, no doubt about it.
-If you’re planning on doing a lot of walking, wear comfortable shoes.
-Seriously.
-I saw a few people struggling in heels, and it looked painful.
-The upside is that this very terrain keeps the town feeling authentic and less overrun.
+If you’re planning on doing a lot of walking, just wear comfortable shoes.
+I mean it, for real.
+I saw a couple people struggling in heels, and it looked kinda painful too.
+The upside is, this particular kind of landscape keeps the town feeling pretty authentic, not so quickly overrun.
 It means you’re earning those views and that gelato!

 Where to Stay:

-The charm of Villefranche-sur-Mer lies in its unpretentious beauty.
-It’s a working town with a stunning natural harbor, where you can easily spend days just soaking in the atmosphere without feeling the need to rush off to the next big attraction.
+The charm of Villefranche-sur-Mer is in that unassuming, pretty sort of beauty.
+It’s a working town too, with a remarkable natural harbor where you can really just linger for days, soaking up the mood without feeling like you have to hurry off to the next big big sight.

 The Exclusive Allure of Saint-Jean-Cap-Ferrat